 Intermittent Fast a Few Times Weekly:

 It’s not only what you eat (or don’t eat) that can have positive effects on your ovaries.
 Food timing can also be important for optimal mitochondrial health.
 It’s believed that you can reduce mitochondrial free radical production by cutting your eating window down to only 8-hours daily.
 While this may sound extreme it’s actually quite easy.
 Instead of eating late at night have an earlier dinner and simply fast until the next day’s breakfast.
-Try intermittent fasting a few days a week to give your ovaries an extra mitochorndia boost!
+Try intermittent fasting a few days a week to give your ovaries an extra mitochondrial boost!

 This information is not intended as a substitute for the advice provided by your Naturopathic doctor or primary care physician.
 Do not use the information in this document for diagnosing or treating a health problem or disease.
 Always speak with your Naturopathic doctor before taking any medication or nutritional or herbal or using any treatment for a health problem.
 If you have or suspect that you have a medical problem, contact your health care provider promptly.
 Do not disregard professional medical advice or delay in seeking professional advice because of something you have read online.